cannellee/Paper-Scissors-Stone/README.md

 ## 🇬🇧 ~ English :<br>
 **<u>Description<br></u>**
 A classic game of Rock, Paper, Scissors where a player can face either a robot or another player.
 The objective is to win the most rounds by choosing one of the three options.
-The game continues until one of the players decides to quit by entering 'Q'.<br>
+The game continues until one of the players decides to quit.<br>
 <br>
 **<u>Features<br></u>**
 &nbsp;&nbsp;-&nbsp;&nbsp;Play against a robot or another player.<br>